percona/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

 When this variable is set to ``ON``, debug messages will also be logged to the error_log.
 This can be used when trying to diagnose the problem or when submitting a bug.

+.. variable:: wsrep_desync

+   :cli: No
+   :conf: Yes
+   :scope: Global
+   :dyn: Yes
+   :default: OFF

+When this variable is set to ``ON``, the node is desynced from the cluster.
+Toggling this back will require a IST or a SST depending on how long it was desynced.
+This is similar to desync which occurs during RSU TOI.
+This can also be done with  /*!
+WSREP_DESYNC */ query comment.

 .. variable:: wsrep_drupal_282555_workaround

    :cli: Yes